What to Expect: We’ll explore getting your baseline mammogram and what happens if you have an abnormal mammogram.

 Abnormal Mammogram: 2nd Shots

 Of course, this time, it would be a DIAGNOSTIC mammogram.
 Aka, my insurance isn’t going to waive my giant deductible for that one.
-After calling around to about 800 people, I finally decided to let it run through my insurance as I was only going to pay a few dollars less as a cash patient and I would not be able to apply it to my deductible if I did that (and since I was facing possible cancer I decided that was best).
+After calling around to about 800 people, I finally decided to let it run through my insurance as I was only going to pay a few dollars less as a cash patient and I would not be able to apply it to my deductible if I did that (and since I was facing possible breast cancer I decided that was best).

 Anyway, a week later (after trying to shove all my nerves down) I went back in.

 My sweet mammogram tech did show me what they were looking for.
-While my initial mailed results said I had dense breast tissue, I actually had possible calcifications (or possibly the beginnings of cancer — which is why I had to get the second one).
+While my initial mailed results said I had dense breasts tissue, I actually had possible calcifications (or possibly the beginnings of cancer — which is why I had to get the second one).
 They are SUPER small white dots, and mine were on both sides, right behind my nipple.
 You can read up a lot on calcifications and how they decide if they’re OK.

-The initially said I would likely need an ultrasound after the 2nd mammogram, but the tech said that they don’t do ultrasounds for calcifications.
+They initially said I would likely need an ultrasound after the 2nd mammogram, but the tech said that they don’t do ultrasounds for calcifications.
 The 2nd mammogram would show if it was benign or the next step would be a biopsy {heart drop}.

 Mammogram Tips: